-☐ Appoin ☐ Comple ☐ Comple ☐ Copy of ☐ Official ☐ Transcr ☐ Level I ☐ Medical Checklist for All Programs: tment with an Admissions Representative the Admissions Testing (see program acceptance criteria below) the Admissions Testing pays a non-refundable \$25 Application Fee Toriver's License (at least 18 years old) or a state issued identification High School Transcripts and/or Official GED Transcripts ripts from all prior colleges/universities attended (if applicable) Official Transcripts required for students requesting transfer credit evaluation If Criminal Background check (must be valid upon start date of the program) If Assisting students will need their background completed six weeks prior to their assigned externship.
-In the Professional Nursing program will be waived for a Taylor College Practical duate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
-All applicants will participate in a written interview with the nursing program director.
-This interview is scored, and applicants scoring Average or Exceptional will be moved higher on the list than those scoring Below Average.
-This program is expected to have a waiting list.
-Applicants will be considered for admission once all requirements are turned in for the acceptance committee to review.
-One criterion which may put students on the waiting list instead of being immediately accepted is the written interview requirement.
+Admissio ons Checklist for All Programs: \Box Ap pointment with an Admissions Representative nplete Admissions Testing (see program acceptance criteria below) npleted Enrollment Application and paid a non-refundable \$50 Application Fee o Medical Assisting pays a non-refundable \$25 Application Fee by of Driver's License (at least 18 years old) or a state issued identification Official High School Transcripts and/or Official GED Transcripts □ Tra inscripts from all prior colleges/universities attended (if applicable) o Official Transcripts required for students requesting transfer credit evaluation evel II Criminal Background check (must be valid upon start date of the program) □ Me dical Assisting students will need their background completed six weeks prior to their assigned externship. = plication Fee for the Professional Nursing program will be waived for a Taylor College Practical graduate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
+Add ditional Requirements for Nursing Programs with a Wait List: ☐ The Practical Nursing Program and the Professional Nursing Program are expected to have a waiting list.
+All applicants will participate in a written interview with the nursing programs director.
+This written interview is scored, and is included in the overall admissions scoring.
+Once all requirements are turned in, applicants will be considered for acceptance by the admissions review committee.
 Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
 Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen.
-Additio nal Requirements for Professional Nursing Transfer Credit Option: Active License to practice as a Licensed Practical Nurse Practical Nurse Education transcripts nal Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
-Complete 16 Documented observation hours in a Physical Therapy Setting One Typed Essay: Essay topics will vary per student
+Ad ditional Requirements for Professional Nursing Transfer Credit Opportunity: □ Active license to practice as a Licensed Practical Nurse □ Practical Nurse education transcripts Ado ditional Requirements for Physical Therapist Assistant: □ Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student). ☐ Complete 16 Documented observation hours in a Physical Therapy Setting □ One Typed Essay; Essay topics will vary per student.